 Here’s a few points of interest for you to catch up and hopefully grasp an overview of what’s happening:-

-- For those seeking cost effective business vehicle finance, the lenders should theoretically, be in a good place to extend loans.
+- For those seeking cost effective commercial vehicle finance, the lenders should theoretically, be in a good place to extend loans.

 - Interest rates are at historic low levels and not expected to go lower.
 RBA Governor Philip Lowe said that he did not intend to decrease the official rate into negative territory.